About the mandate of the Slavery Fund

-United Nations Voluntary Trust Fund on Contemporary Forms of Slavery - What the Fund does
+In 1991, the United Nations General Assembly established the Voluntary Trust Fund on Contemporary Forms of Slavery, through

 In accordance with General Assembly resolution 46/122, grants from the Fund shall be given to extend, through established channels of assistance, humanitarian, legal and financial aid to individuals whose human rights have been severely violated as a result of contemporary forms of slavery.